lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 **DID WE?
-SHOULD WE?** In large project code is usually developed by many different people, rules for code quality and format are helping to keep it coherent, in order to make it more clear and easy to understand
+SHOULD WE?** In large project code is usually developed by many different people, rules for code quality and format are helping to keep it coherent, in order to make it more clear and easy to understand.

 ## Version control